albatroxx/albatroxx.github.io/_posts/2019-12-12-making-terminal-output-pretty.md

   <figcaption style="text-align:center;">The help() function displays a comprehensive set of examples.</figcaption>
 </figure>

 If you read my post from yesterday, you may have been thinking, "Gee, this does seem like an odd place for a very detailed function for colouring text in the terminal".
 And you would be right, as I originally wrote that function for a small terminal formatting library I made.
-I imagine there is an equivalent library somewhere that I could just install and use, but I wrote this several years ago before I learned about pip and conda.
+I imagine there is an equivalent library somewhere that I could just install and use, but I wrote the first version of this library several years ago before I learned about pip and conda.

 Speaking of conda, if you have not yet heard [the good news that is conda](https://docs.conda.io/en/latest/miniconda.html), today is your lucky day.
 I wholeheartedly recommend installing python through miniconda, since it makes all of your dependency problems go away.